Features And Capabilities Of Suntrust Merchant Services

 Square: $0 per month, 2.6% + 10¢

-If you process $20,000 in monthly sales with a $10 average transaction and a total of 2,000 transactions, here are the approximate fees you would pay with each processor:
+If you process $20,000 in monthly sales with a $10 average transaction and a total of 2,000 transactions, here are the approximate fees you would pay:

 Square: $720

-As you can see Payment Depot fee structure is a lot more favorable, and the savings are even more substantial as your credit card volume and order values increase.
+Payment Depot fees are a lot more favorable, and the savings are even more substantial as your credit card volume and order values increase.
+Check out our transparent pricing model.

 Looking for an Alternative to Square?